 Finally, wrap up your essay by tying your specific experience to a broader theme, value, or life lesson, which serves to highlight the significance of your involvement beyond the activity itself.

 The length of an essay can fluctuate depending on specific application instructions.
-However, most of them hover in the range of 150-300 words.
+However, most hover around 150-300 words.
 Regardless of the word limit, remember that clarity and conciseness are your guiding principles.

 Every sentence you write should serve a specific purpose, contributing meaningfully to your overarching narrative and effectively portraying a holistic picture of you as an individual.
-Avoid fluff or filler content, instead focusing on delivering a tightly woven narrative that showcases your passions, commitments, and personal growth.
+Avoid fluff or filler content; instead, focus on delivering a tightly woven narrative that showcases your passions, commitments, and personal growth.

-While you can mention multiple activities, it is generally better to focus on one that has had the most significant impact on you.
+While you can mention multiple activities, focusing on one that has had the most significant impact on you is generally better.
 This allows you to provide a deeper, more detailed account, revealing valuable insights about your character, passions, and learnings.

 So, start reflecting on your experiences, unleash your creativity, and let your story resonate with the admissions officers.